“MAN OF FAITH LEADER”

 9.- Chris Oyakhilome

-The Nigerian preaches in a mega-church that has more than 40,000 members, some of whom are successful business executives and politicians.
+The Nigerian preaches in a mega-church that has over 40,000 members, some of whom are successful business executives and politicians.

 10.- Billy Graham

-This man of more than 90 years has a fortune of 25 million dollars.
+This man of over 90 years has a fortune of 25 million dollars.
 Founded by Billy Graham in 1970.

 The Samaritan Stock Exchange is “a Christian organization committed to spreading the good news of Jesus Christ through evangelical preaching and emergency relief.”

-The international organization is based in Boone, North Carolina, a budget that is currently about 200 million dollars and subsidiaries in Canada, Australia, England, Holland, and Kenya, and says it provides “help” to more than one hundred countries in the world.
+They based the international organization in Boone, North Carolina, a budget that is currently about 200 million dollars and subsidiaries in Canada, Australia, England, Holland, and Kenya, and says it provides “help” to over one hundred countries in the world.

 The story of the Samaritan Stock Exchange, run by Franklin Graham, the son of Billy Graham, shows that they are doing millionaire business.

-Temitope B. Joshua, who runs the Synagogue Church of all Nations in Lagos, Nigeria, is one of the richest black preachers in the world, with a net worth of $ 15 million.
-SCOAN accommodates more than 15,000 members on Sundays and currently has branches in Ghana, the United Kingdom, South Africa and Greece.
+Temitope B. Joshua, who runs the Synagogue Church of All Nations in Lagos, Nigeria, is one of the richest black preachers in the world, with a net worth of $15 million.
+SCOAN accommodates over 15,000 members on Sundays and currently has branches in Ghana, the United Kingdom, South Africa, and Greece.
 Joshua also owns a Christian television network, Emmanuel TV.